 For Analytics, it integrates with Google Analytics.
 It also has integrations with Zapier, SumoMe, and Segment.

-That said, Kajabi is more plentiful with integrations because it creates several email marketing options and analytics options.
+That said, Kajabi is more plentiful with integrations because it creates several email marketing options, analytics options, and third-party tools.

 Affiliate Marketing Capabilities